mikhae1/kubeview-mcp/src/kubernetes/README.md

 ## License

-This module is part of the kube-mcp project.
+This module is part of the kubeview-mcp project.